Ergoteles LLC Makes New $11.45 Million Investment in Mastercard Incorporated (NYSE:MA)

-Ergoteles LLC bought a new position in shares of Mastercard Incorporated (NYSE:MA) in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund bought 31,370 shares of the credit services provider’s stock, valued at approximately $11,453,000.
+Ergoteles LLC purchased a new position in shares of Mastercard Incorporated (NYSE:MA) during the second quarter, according to its most recent 13F filing with the SEC.
+The institutional investor purchased 31,370 shares of the credit services provider’s stock, valued at approximately $11,453,000.

-Several other large investors have also recently added to or reduced their stakes in MA.
-Stuart Chaussee & Associates Inc. grew its holdings in shares of Mastercard by 196.3% during the first quarter.
-Stuart Chaussee & Associates Inc. now owns 80 shares of the credit services provider’s stock worth $28,000 after purchasing an additional 53 shares during the last quarter.
-Paragon Wealth Strategies LLC bought a new stake in shares of Mastercard during the second quarter worth about $34,000.
-Kelly Lawrence W & Associates Inc. CA bought a new stake in shares of Mastercard during the first quarter worth about $36,000.
-Rocky Mountain Advisers LLC bought a new stake in shares of Mastercard during the second quarter worth about $36,000.
-Finally, Harbour Investments Inc. bought a new stake in shares of Mastercard during the first quarter worth about $37,000.
-Institutional investors own 73.97% of the company’s stock.
+Other institutional investors have also bought and sold shares of the company.
+Stuart Chaussee & Associates Inc. boosted its holdings in shares of Mastercard by 196.3% during the 1st quarter.
+Stuart Chaussee & Associates Inc. now owns 80 shares of the credit services provider’s stock worth $28,000 after buying an additional 53 shares in the last quarter.
+Paragon Wealth Strategies LLC acquired a new position in shares of Mastercard during the second quarter worth approximately $34,000.
+Rocky Mountain Advisers LLC acquired a new position in shares of Mastercard during the second quarter worth approximately $36,000.
+Kelly Lawrence W & Associates Inc. CA acquired a new position in shares of Mastercard during the first quarter worth approximately $36,000.
+Finally, Harbour Investments Inc. acquired a new position in shares of Mastercard during the first quarter worth approximately $37,000.
+Hedge funds and other institutional investors own 73.97% of the company’s stock.

+MA has been the topic of a number of research reports.
+Raymond James upped their target price on Mastercard from $428.00 to $453.00 and gave the stock an “outperform” rating in a research report on Friday, July 30th.
+Wells Fargo & Company upped their target price on Mastercard from $430.00 to $440.00 and gave the stock an “overweight” rating in a research report on Friday, July 30th.
+Morgan Stanley upped their target price on Mastercard from $444.00 to $451.00 and gave the stock an “overweight” rating in a research report on Friday, July 30th.
+Daiwa Capital Markets lowered Mastercard from an “outperform” rating to a “neutral” rating and set a $385.00 price target for the company. in a research report on Thursday, August 12th.
+Finally, Barclays increased their price target on Mastercard from $452.00 to $455.00 and gave the company an “overweight” rating in a research report on Monday, August 2nd.
+Two equities research analysts have rated the stock with a hold rating and nineteen have issued a buy rating to the stock.
+According to data from MarketBeat, Mastercard has an average rating of “Buy” and a consensus price target of $418.48.

+Mastercard (NYSE:MA) last announced its earnings results on Thursday, July 29th.
+The credit services provider reported $1.95 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.72 by $0.23.
+The firm had revenue of $4.53 billion during the quarter, compared to analyst estimates of $4.35 billion.
+Mastercard had a return on equity of 109.48% and a net margin of 43.22%.
+As a group, equities analysts anticipate that Mastercard Incorporated will post 8.11 EPS for the current fiscal year.

+The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, November 9th.
+Investors of record on Friday, October 8th will be issued a dividend of $0.44 per share.
+The ex-dividend date is Thursday, October 7th.
+This represents a $1.76 dividend on an annualized basis and a dividend yield of 0.49%.
+Mastercard’s dividend payout ratio is 27.37%.

-In related news, Chairman Ajay Banga sold 60,000 shares of the stock in a transaction on Wednesday, July 14th.
-The stock was sold at an average price of $390.34, for a total value of $23,420,400.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CFO J. Mehra Sachin sold 7,838 shares of the firm’s stock in a transaction on Friday, July 30th.
+In other Mastercard news, major shareholder Foundation Mastercard sold 78,985 shares of the business’s stock in a transaction dated Monday, August 16th.
+The stock was sold at an average price of $358.90, for a total transaction of $28,347,716.50.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, CFO J. Mehra Sachin sold 7,838 shares of the business’s stock in a transaction dated Friday, July 30th.
 The shares were sold at an average price of $385.42, for a total value of $3,020,921.96.
-Following the sale, the chief financial officer now directly owns 20,320 shares of the company’s stock, valued at $7,831,734.40.
+Following the sale, the chief financial officer now directly owns 20,320 shares of the company’s stock, valued at approximately $7,831,734.40.
 The disclosure for this sale can be found here.
-Insiders sold a total of 875,977 shares of company stock valued at $330,025,910 over the last three months.
+Over the last three months, insiders have sold 875,977 shares of company stock worth $330,025,910.
 0.33% of the stock is currently owned by insiders.

-Mastercard (NYSE:MA) last issued its earnings results on Thursday, July 29th.
-The credit services provider reported $1.95 earnings per share for the quarter, topping analysts’ consensus estimates of $1.72 by $0.23.
-Mastercard had a return on equity of 109.48% and a net margin of 43.22%.
-The company had revenue of $4.53 billion for the quarter, compared to analyst estimates of $4.35 billion.
-Equities research analysts anticipate that Mastercard Incorporated will post 8.11 earnings per share for the current fiscal year.

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, November 9th.
-Stockholders of record on Friday, October 8th will be given a dividend of $0.44 per share.
-This represents a $1.76 dividend on an annualized basis and a dividend yield of 0.49%.
-The ex-dividend date is Thursday, October 7th.
-Mastercard’s payout ratio is 27.37%.

 Mastercard, Inc operates as a technology company.
 The firm engages in the payments industry that connects consumers, financial institutions, merchants, governments and business.
 It offers payment solutions for the development and implementation of credit, debit, prepaid, commercial and payment programs.